Tailwind v4 and Framer Motion UI Stack

 ui-design

-My Tailwind v4 Framer Motion UI stack for a cinematic, fast personal site—built lean, tested in production, and easy to maintain.
+My Tailwind v4 and Framer Motion stack for a cinematic, fast personal site—plus the exact choices I would keep or change.

 Uygar DuzgunUUygar Duzgun